bndynet/bbootstrap/README.md

 ### v1.2.2

+- Styles: Add some layout styles
-- Fix pace.js can not be disabled completely
+- Component(pace.js): Fix pace.js can not be disabled completely
-- Add some layout styles
-- By default, the pace.js is disabled unless set `pace.theme` or `pace.color`
+- Component(pace.js): By default the pace.js is disabled unless set `pace.theme` or `pace.color`
+- Component(alertify): `closeNotificationOnClick` is `true` by default

 ### v1.2.1